busterswt/openstack-networking/One - Neutron Flat Networking.md

 #####Changes to Environment (Other)#####

-When using something other than RPC v4 (such as source), configuration changes must be made to the appropriate configuration files and services restarted manually.
+When using something other than RPC v4 (such as the OpenStack source), configuration changes must be made to the appropriate configuration files and services restarted manually.

 Within /etc/quantum/plugins/openvswitch/ovs_quantum_plugin.ini, update the following values: